simeononsecurity/simeononsecurity.ch/content/articles/what-is-metasploit/index.en.md

 ## Metasploit Framework vs. Metasploit Pro

 There are two primary versions of Metasploit available: Metasploit Framework and Metasploit Pro.
 While Metasploit Framework is the open-source version, Metasploit Pro is a commercial product with additional features and support.
-The framework is freely available, making it accessible to a wide range of users, while Metasploit Pro offers enhanced functionality and customer support for organizations with more advanced security needs.
+The framework is freely available, making it accessible to many users, while Metasploit Pro offers enhanced functionality and customer support for organizations with more advanced security needs.

 ## Government Regulations and Metasploit